-Geocaching is a global treasure hunt in which participants use Global Positioning System (GPS) receivers to find geocaches hidden throughout the world.
-Caches can be as small as a dime or as large as shoebox size.
-Some caches are not even physical caches, but events or significant landmarks.
-When geocachers find a cache, they will usually log their visit in a log book found in the cache.
-They may also trade trinkets in the caches.
+Geocaching is a global treasure hunt in which participants use Global Positioning System (GPS) receivers or smart phones to find geocaches hidden throughout the world.
+Caches can be as small as a dime or as large as shoe-box size.
+Some caches are not even physical caches, but events or trinkets in the caches.
 Currently there are about 2.4 million geocaches located in more than 150 countries around the world.